 Based on this ratio, we will develop an algorithm for managing open positions.
-For example, when opening a trade, we determined the maximum acceptable amount of loss and set a Stop loss.
+For example, when opening a making investment transactions, we determined the maximum acceptable amount of loss and set a Stop loss.
 If we use a 3:1 ratio between profit and risk, then as soon as the profit reaches an amount three times higher than the Stop loss, we will have two options:

 - Close the transaction.
 Closing a transaction with a profit three times the potential loss is a very good idea.
 However, you should take into account the emotions that you will experience if the market continues to move in the same direction after you close the position.
 This is a very difficult moment from an emotional point of view, and many clients begin to “play catch-up “, trying to make up for lost profits.
 Unfortunately, these games are based solely on emotions and subsequently lead to losses.